daCoolEric/Simple-Calc/README.md

-# Frontend Mentor - Calculator app solution
+# Dacooleric-Calc

-This is a solution to the [Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).
+This project is a [Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ![](./images/screenshot.png)